 None of my shots would be as good as they appear on my blog and social media channels without Adobe Lightroom.
 This editing software has helped me make my images pop, whether from color corrections and perspective changes or white balance fixes and clarity enhancements.
 It’s an integral part of my photography process, and I couldn’t share the images I do without it.

 Admittedly, it took a while to learn how to use Lightroom.
 It’s so powerful it can be overwhelming at first.
 But I got up to speed after a month, and now I adore it.
-If you’re in the UK, get it here.
-If you’re in the US, get it here.
+You can get it here.

 External Hard Drives for London Photography